Sixth Form Courses

 • Component 2: UK Government & Non-Core Political Ideology (nationalism) – This covers the UK constitution, the functions of parliament, and the relationship between the different parliamentary institutions.
 Our non-core ideology is nationalism

-• Component 3: Government & Politics of the USA – This is a comparative unit, studying similarities and differences between the UK and US systems of government
+• Component 3: Government & Politics of the USA – This is a comparative unit, studying similarities and differences between the UK and US systems of government, as well as a more in depth focus on the US political system

 How will I be assessed?